 How do I prepare a postdoctoral fellowship proposal in the demo site?

 After signing in to the Research.gov proposal preparation demo site, a message box will display with demo site information.
 From within the message box, click the 'Add a New Role' hyperlink.
 Proceed to complete the required information as appropriate.
-Once the Postdoctoral Scholar/PI role has been added, allow up to 60 minutes for the system to process the request.
+Once the Proposed Postdoctoral Fellow role has been added, allow up to 60 minutes for the system to process the request.
 Then you will need to sign out of Research.gov and sign back in again before initiating and preparing a postdoctoral fellowship proposal.

 Will I be able to add real subaward organization(s) in a demo site proposal?